NOT NULL Column constraint

 Duplicate email

-The email inserted will lead to duplicate and fail the UNIQUE
+The email inserted will lead to duplicate and fail the UNIQUE constraint.

 INSERT INTO users (name, age, username, language) VALUES ('Jim', 18, 'jim', 'fr');